 Welcome

 Welcome to the Media & Migration (MM) Undergraduate Research Lab at the University of Central Florida.
 We are housed in the Department of Psychology.
-The goals of the MM Lab are two-fold: (1) to contribute to the reduction of health compromising behaviors, reducing stereotypical portrayals in media, promote media literacy, provide tools for fighting fake news, and increase academic achievement among immigrant populations and (2) to promote, encourage, and enhance undergraduate research opportunities among students majoring in psychology at UCF.
-While research in the lab can center around media and technology (broadly defined) and immigration, the main research areas over the past few years have focused on combating the effects of fake news and potential influences of negative content in popular music.
+The goals of the MM Lab are two-fold: (1) to examine the effects of media on consumers, reduce negative effects of media while maximizing the benefits, reduce stereotypical portrayals in media, reduce the effects of media on prejudice, promote media literacy, and increase academic achievement among immigrant populations and (2) to promote, encourage, and enhance undergraduate research opportunities among students majoring in psychology at UCF.
+Research in the lab has historically centered on topics related to media effects.

 Contact: You can contact the MM Lab by emailing Dr. Wright at chrysalis.wright@ucf.edu or calling 407-823-2027.
 We are located in the psychology building, room 328.
 Please call or email to make an appointment.